 The Shiksha Theme

 The criteria for choosing a theme is usually that it should be broad-based in nature, offer all age groups the opportunity for enquiry, relate closely to the lives of the students and be capable of meaningfully intersecting with our core disciplinary areas.
-Some of the themes chosen over past few years include – Games People Play, Communication, It’s About Time, Around the World in 200 days, Out of this World and Heroes and Sheroes – The ‘Who’le Story.
+Some of the themes chosen over past few years include – Games People Play, Communication, It’s About Time, Around the World in 200 days, Out of this World, Heroes and Sheroes – The ‘Who’le Story, Down to Earth – Grounding Matters.
 In addition to age-appropriate research projects which are shared at the end of the year in an all-school project exhibition, theme based exploration is encouraged by means of assembly presentations, special workshops, interactions with guest atithis, trips and visits and inter-house challenges.
-The school diary, The NiB – our annual magazine and our Arts festival productions are also inspired both in format and content by the overarching theme.
+The school diary, The NiB – our annual magazine and our arts festival productions are also inspired both in format and content by the overarching theme.